oleteacher/amazon-s3-expiring-url/README.md

 ## Not for Production

 I do not recommend you use this script as is.
-We have found it safe for our needs but has never been testing in rouge environment.
+We have found it safe for our needs but has never been tested in rouge environment.
+Use at your own risk.

 ### Credits

 I have had this script for years and honestly cannot remember where the main code came from.
 Most is based on code directly from Amazon examples.
 I believe in giving credit where credit is due but in this case I haven't a clue...

+If you have improvements, they are welcome and looking forward to pull request, so fork it!